quale-quest/sql-mvc-c9/README.md

 As it runs, the installer will prompt a few times, just press enter.

+Sorry but cloud 9 IDE VPS's are quite slow, so please be patient with the operation.

 After a few minutes, once done, you can do a preview by clicking : "Preview -- Preview with Web Server", on the menu.

 Now you will see the application run in an embedded window.
 If the window is small, you may only see the menu,